peterhinch/micropython-iot/README.md

 the sever.
 It determines the time taken to detect an outage and the frequency of `keepalive` packets.
 In principle a reduced time will improve throughput however I have not tested values <1.5s.

+## 8.2 Client RAM utilisation

+With a daily build and no use of frozen bytecode the demo reports just under 6KB free.
+With a release build this increases to nearly 10KB because `uasyncio` is included as frozen bytecode.
+Free RAM of 21.5KB was achieved with compiled firmware with `client.py`, `primitives.py` and `uasyncio` frozen as bytecode.